draeloslab/bfvae/README.md

 [[Paper Link]]( NA ).
 <br>

+_Further instructions added by Sachin Salim_
 ## Setup instructions
-(Added by Sachin Salim)
+If you don't have the GPU drivers installed:
-FIRST: INSTALL CORRECT DRIVER for GPU, see https://stackoverflow.com/questions/30820513/what-is-the-correct-version-of-cuda-for-my-nvidia-driver/30820690
+1. Install correct driver for the GPU, see [here](https://stackoverflow.com/questions/30820513/what-is-the-correct-version-of-cuda-for-my-nvidia-driver/30820690)

-AFTER THIS FILE IS INSTALLED, if you have a GPU be sure to install `conda forge cudnn`
+2. After this file is installed, if you have a GPU be sure to install `conda forge cudnn` After installing the drivers:

-install: `conda env create -f reqs.yaml`
+3. Install dependencies: `conda env create -f reqs.yaml`

 ## Execute instructions
 * Activate conda env: `conda activate bfvae_env`